-Software for trusted execution environments: Various TEEs such as TPM, ARM TrustZone, and AMD SVM have been used for guaranteeing the security of applications in mobile and PC environments.
+Software for Trusted Execution Environments: Various TEEs such as TPM, ARM TrustZone, and AMD SVM have been used for guaranteeing the security of applications in mobile and PC environments.
 Since the traditional trusted computing technologies (e.g., hypervisor-based approach with TPM) rely on the chain of trust, it makes the size of TCB larger.
-Flicker [52] proposed an approach that executes only a small piece of code inside the trusted container, where it extremely reduces the TCB.
+Flicker [62] proposed an approach that executes only a small piece of code inside the trusted container, where it extremely reduces the TCB.
 Nevertheless, it suffers from performance limitations.
 Intel SGX removes this challenge by offering native performance and multi-threading.
-In addition, the cloud computing and hosting service providers, where Tor relays are often hosted [14], is predominantly x86-based.
+In addition, the cloud computing and hosting service providers, where Tor relays are often hosted [16], is predominantly x86-based.

-Applications for Intel SGX: Haven [26] pioneered adopting Intel SGX in the cloud environment with an unmodified application.
-VC3 [61] proposed data analytics combined with Intel SGX in the cloud.
-Moat [65] studied the verification of application source code to determine whether the program actually does not leak private data on top of Intel SGX.
-Kim et al. [46] explores how to leverage SGX to enhance the security and privacy of network applications.
-These studies are early studies of SGX that rely on SGX emulators [42].
-S-NFV [63] applies SGX to NFV to isolate its state from the NFV infrastructure and platform and presents preliminary performance evaluations on real SGX hardware.
+Applications for Intel SGX: Haven [32] pioneered adopting Intel SGX in the cloud environment with an unmodified application.
+VC3 [71] proposed data analytics combined with Intel SGX in the cloud.
+Moat [77] studied the verification of application source code to determine whether the program actually does not leak private data on top of Intel SGX.
+Kim et al. [55] explore how to leverage SGX to enhance the security and privacy of network applications such as software-defined inter-domain routing, Tor, and network middleboxes.
+S-NFV [74] applies SGX to NFV to isolate its state from the NFV infrastructure and platform and presents preliminary performance evaluations on real SGX hardware.
+Bhardwaj et al. [33] integrates Intel SGX to edge services, considering performance and scalability, to ensure the integrity and confidentiality of edge functions.
+These studies are early studies of SGX that rely on SGX emulators [50].
 In contrast, we show how SGX can improve the trust model and operation of Tor and SGX-Tor run on real SGX hardware.